Piletilevi/printsrv3/README.md

 - Salespoint ID must be unique and written to `C:\plevi\persistent.ini` file with syntax 'LT_/salespoint_name/'
   example: my_id = LT_kauno_maxima_01
 - please make sure, that the ticket printer name in `C:\plevi\persistent.ini` and `C:\plevi\setup_lt.ini` is the same, as in Windows (Devices and printers) and page size in printer settings is 'Letter'
-- forgive me for tons of unnecessary code and files - still cleaning up
+- make a test sale of ticket with successful transaction confirmation - then also the receipt is printed

 ### Special note